-Citation with stable link: Philip A. Harland, 'Samaritans: Josephos on Chuthean origins and relations with Judeans over centuries (late first century CE),' Last modified November 1, 2022, http://philipharland.com/Blog/?p=10380.
+Citation with stable link: Philip A. Harland, 'Samaritans: Josephos on Chuthean origins and relations with Judeans over centuries (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified February 6, 2023, http://philipharland.com/Blog/?p=10380.

 Comments: There are very few ethnographic sources dealing with Samaritans or Samarians (northern peoples in Israel) as a people in the Hellenistic and early Roman periods.
 It seems that for Greek and Roman authors, such people would simply be enveloped within the very broad Greek category of “Syrians” or “Phoenicians,” or within the more specific (but still general) category of “Judeans” (which, as an outsider term at least, could sometimes include anyone from that part of the world).
 So Samaritans often disappear from view, unfortunately.
 Outsiders seem somewhat, if not totally, ignorant on the cultural and historical details that might distinguish northern from southern peoples living in the land of Israel.

 Some insider Judeans (Jews), however, made a big deal of ostensible differences, as we see with the Judean author Josephos (or: Flavius Josephus).
 And some of these insiders would likely strongly object to the potential inclusion of Samaritans (or what we might call non-southern Israelites) with Judeans (southern Israelites of the tribes of Judah and Benjamin).